pushcx/shenzhen/README.md

 ## Cleanups and open questions:

+  - [ ] Solver should filter to only pack to leftmost empty column
   - [ ] Never use `head` - maybe move to `classy-prelude`?
   - [ ] Organize code into modules, don't export constructors or the many unsafe utility functions for `Move`s
   - [ ] Silence `-Wincomplete-patterns` and `-Wincomplete-uni-patterns` on util funcitons